dotnet/docs-aspire/docs/azureai/azureai-search-document-component.md

 #### Account endpoint

 The recommended approach is to use an `Endpoint`, which works with the `AzureSearchSettings.Credential` property to establish a connection.
-If no credential is configured, the [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential) is used.
+If no credential is configured, the <xref:Azure.Identity.DefaultAzureCredential> is used.

 ```json
 {